 There are a number of reasons someone may need to prove defacto parent status.
 In most cases, the adult is already caring for the child on a day-to-day basis but has no legal rights to serve as their guardian.
 Defacto parent status allows the adult to continue providing for the child’s physical and emotional needs.
 This status, however, does not guarantee visitation if the biological parents regain custody of the child.
 It does allow the defacto parent to request custody or visitation, and to play a role in any hearings involving the child’s placement.
 A children’s law attorney can offer additional advice and guidance for those who are wondering if they need to file for defacto parent status.

-How Can Land Legal Group Help?
+How Can Land Legal Group Help in Los Angeles?

 No matter what legal situation is putting your family at risk — from a DCFS investigation to detention or a desire to adopt a child you’ve been parenting from the foster care system — ensuring your case is handled properly is crucial for the future of your family.
 Serving Los Angeles and surrounding areas, the attorneys at Land Legal Group can provide you with the advocacy and guidance you need in order to protect your children and your family.
 Call (310) 552-3500 today to schedule your consultation with a member of our team.